Edit

 • Scenario 3 requires support from client applications and from services that are hosted in Microsoft Azure.

-In addition to the platform that is deployed to the Azure subscription, finance and operations applications provide customers with an integrated, first-party Azure application that helps them more easily use domain-hosted devices to print documents.
+In addition to the platform that you deploy to the Azure subscription, finance and operations applications provide customers with an integrated, first-party Azure application that helps them more easily use domain-hosted devices to print documents.

 Service overview

-While documents that are produced by the hosted applications are waiting to be printed on a network-connected device, they are stored in Azure blob storage.
+While documents that the hosted applications produce wait to be printed on a network-connected device, the service stores them in Azure blob storage.
 The Install the Document Routing Agent to enable network printing uses Azure authentication to establish a secure channel to the Azure services.

-1. The report is generated by Microsoft SQL Server Reporting Services (SSRS) and stored in Azure blob storage.
-Attached printer settings are stored together with the document.
+1. Microsoft SQL Server Reporting Services (SSRS) generates the report and stores it in Azure blob storage.
+The service stores the attached printer settings with the document.

 2. The Document Routing Agent queries the Azure Service Bus queue for active jobs.

-3. The document is downloaded by the Document Routing Agent and spooled to the network printer.
+3. The Document Routing Agent downloads the document and spools it to the network printer.

 Service components for network printing